Soybean44/cpu_project/README.md

 The CMP instruction formats the first three registers from left to right as "greater than, equals, less than" Since right shift is a built in to the cpu, it is recomended to use less than whenever possible, flipping the arguments of the `CMP` instruction

+### Memory and outputting
+Currently the memory is not intrinsically tied to the cpu, so you can implement whatever memory solution you would like to have.
+The cpu can only access 265 bytes of memory at a time, but with banking, it allows the cpu to index up to 64k of memory to use (as of the current setup).
+As well with the current setup, you can access one 8 bit output port and one 8 bit input port, however more may be implemented in the future if needed.